javergarav/icsa-2024-artifact/README.md

 ### Name

-Sarch-Knows
+Sarch-Knows: Knowledge Graph for Supporting Sarch-Checks Method.

 ### Abstract

-Sarch-knows is a knowledge graph presented in the paper, required for the checking process of the proposed Sarch-Checks method.
+Sarch-knows is a knowledge graph presented in the paper, required for the checking process of the proposed install/.
 The artifact presented to ICSA corresponds to a compact version of this knowledge graph.

-### Step-by-Step
+### Overview

 Sarch-knows is a knowledge graph presented in the paper, required for the checking process of the proposed Sarch-Checks method.
 The artifact presented to ICSA corresponds to a compact version of this knowledge graph.

+### Examples

+Some examples that can be executed, using the Cypher language in the Neo4j client, are described in [Test Cases](TEST_CASES.md).